evmten/childhood-obesity-activity/README.md

-# Childhood Obesity & Physical Activity (WHO) — BI Pipeline
+# Childhood Obesity & Activity

 **Goal:** Build a small, reproducible BI pipeline about childhood obesity and physical activity using a curated dataset and a clear semantic layer.